 My Man Jeeves (P. G. Wodehouse)

-Bertie Wooster is the first among comedic idiots, and I don’t think I’ve ever found one I could enjoy as thoroughly.
+Bertie Wooster is first among comedic idiots, and there’s none other I enjoy as thoroughly.
 Any of the Jeeves books are good for a vacation from your life.
 Well, unless your life involves a lot of country homes and engagement-related antics.
 (Write me and tell me about them?)